-Note: notification to the Department is to occur by the submission of the COVID-19 Positive Rapid Antigen Test Self-Reporting Form online at <a href="https://doi.org/
+Note: notification to the Department is to occur by the submission of the COVID-19 Positive Rapid Antigen Test Self-Reporting Form online at dhvicgovau.powerappsportals.com/rapid-antigen-test/ as amended or reissued from time to time by the Secretary of the Department or by calling the Department's COVID-19 hotline on 1300 651 160.

-- (2) If, during the period that a probable case is self-isolating at a premises for the purposes of clause 13, another person informs the probable case that they intend to commence residing at the premises chosen by the probable chase: - (a) the probable case must inform the other person of their positive result from a COVID-19 rapid antigen test; and - (b) if the other person commences residing at the premises, the probable case must notify the Department that a person has commenced residing with the probable case and the name of that person. - (3) The probable case must as soon as practicable notify the persons listed below that the probable case has received a positive result from a COVID-19 rapid antigen test, and of the probable case's infectious period: - (a) the operator of any education facility at which they are enrolled, if the probable case attended an indoor space at the education facility during their infectious period; and - Note: the probable case's parent, guardian or carer may notify the operator of the education facility on behalf of the probable case for the purpose of subclause (a). - (b) any person who is a close contact or a social contact of the probable case, to the extent the diagnosed person is able to reasonably ascertain and notify such person.
+- (2) If, during the period that a probable case is self-isolating at a premises for the purposes of clause 13, another person informs the probable case that they intend to commence residing at the premises chosen by the probable chase: - (a) the probable case must inform the other person of their positive result from a COVID-19 rapid antigen test; and - (b) if the other person commences residing at the premises, the probable case must notify the Department that a person has commenced residing with the probable case and the name of that person. - (3) The probable case must as soon as practicable notify the persons listed below that the probable case has received a positive result from a COVID-19 rapid antigen test, and of the probable case's infectious period: - (a) the operator of any education facility at which they are enrolled, if the probable case attended an indoor space at the education facility during their infectious period; and

+Note: the probable case's parent, guardian or carer may notify the operator of the education facility on behalf of the probable case for the purpose of subclause (a).

+(b) any person who is a close contact or a social contact of the probable case, to the extent the diagnosed person is able to reasonably ascertain and notify such person.